 - Rents for residents who are doubled up (living with someone but not on the lease)

-- Back-owed rent for tenants who have vacated or passed away
+- Back-owed rent for tenants who have passed away

 - Hotels/Motel residents